Homogeneous Riemannian manifolds with non-trivial nullity: Preliminaries and basic facts

 The {\it co-index of symmetry} is the codimension of the distribution of symmetry.
 If $M$ is not locally symmetric, then its co-index of symmetry is at least $2$.
 This was shown in \cite{BOR} for the compact case and by Reggiani for the general case in \cite[Theorem 2.2]{R}.

 \begin{nota} Observe that all the previous geometric objects have been defined using all the Killing fields of $M$, i.e, Killing fields induced by the whole isometry group $I(M)$.
-In general, if $M=G/H$, a transvection at $q$ may not be a Killing field induced by the presentation group $G$. \end{nota}
+In general, if $M=G/H$, a transvection at $q$ may not be a Killing field induced by the presentation group $G$ if $G$ is a proper subgroup of $I(M)^o$.
+For instance, if $S^3 = \mathrm {Spin_3}$, then no transvection of the sphere is a Killing field induced by the presentation group. \end{nota}

 We now generalize Lemma 3.3 in \cite{ORT} for the case where $M$ is not necessarily compact. \begin{lema} Keeping the notations of this section, the Lie subgroup $\tilde{G}^q\subset I(M)$ whose Lie algebra is $\tilde {\mathfrak g} ^q$, acts almost effectively on $L(q)$. \end{lema}